DMTF/Redfish-Tools/doc-generator/README.md

                         output is intended for use by Service developers, including only the subset of properties with profile requirements.
-  --subset SUBSET_DOC   Path to a JSON profile document.
+  --subset SUBSET_DOC   Path to a JSON document.
 Generates "Schema
-                        subset" output, with the subset defined in the JSON profile document.
+                        subset" output based on that document.
   --property_index      Produce Property Index output.
   --property_index_config_out CONFIG_FILE_OUT
                         Generate updated config file, with specified filename